US coronavirus cases surpass 9 million driven by 'silent epidemic' of asymptomatic infections - KVIA

 US coronavirus cases surpass 9 million driven by ‘silent epidemic’ of asymptomatic infections

-Coronavirus infections passed 9 million on Friday with the virus spreading across the United States at a faster rate than previously seen.
+Coronavirus infections in the United States passed 9 million on Friday with the virus spreading across the country at a faster rate than previously seen.

-The US added 1 million new Covid-19 cases only 14 days after the nation hit 8 million cases and multiple states continue reporting their highest daily case counts since the pandemic began, according to data compiled by Johns Hopkins University.
-This is the fastest the country has added 1 million new cases since the pandemic began.
+The US added 1 million new Covid-19 cases only 14 days after the nation hit 8 million cases, and multiple states continue reporting their highest daily case counts since the pandemic began, according to data compiled by Johns Hopkins University This is the fastest the country has recorded 1 million new cases since the pandemic began.

 The latest surge of cases appears to be driven by patients with no symptoms, said Dr. Robert Redfield, the director for the US Centers for Disease Control and Prevention.